danielharrell/SumLect2015/Lost_Idea_LA.md

 a second reason we might wonder if a liberal education has any content.
-For suppose we did live in a world that changes more than it abides, where our freedom, to the extent this depended on skill, were a matter of adaptation more than application.
+For suppose we did live in a world that changes more than it abides, where our freedom, to the extent this depended on skill, was a matter of adaptation more than application.
 Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to